 You’ll journey through landscapes, cultures, historical periods and engaging critical issues with options to study away, conduct research, and create your own challenging projects in literature and writing while developing critical thinking and reasoning skills.
 You may encounter texts as varied as 14th-century English literature or slave narratives from the Americas.
 Or you might find yourself polishing professional writing skills, writing a screenplay or poem, critiquing a film or crafting journalistic headlines.
 Zooming with professional authors, field trips to significant literary locations, and presentations of class work add another dimension to your education.

 Every year, students embark on a semester abroad in the British Isles led by English department faculty.
 Build memories that last a lifetime, explore cultural and literary landmarks in the United Kingdom.
 Two-week residencies are available at Trinity College in Dublin and in Shakespeare’s birthplace, Stratford-upon-Avon.
-You will learn with renowned scholars from the Shakespeare Institute and attend performances at the famous Royal Shakespeare Theatre.
+You will learn with renowned scholars from the Shakespeare Birthplace Trust and attend performances at the famous Royal Shakespeare Theatre.

 Central to the British Isles study away program is London.
 You’ll spend six or more weeks in England’s capital immersing yourself in the life of the city and studying English literature, history, politics and culture under the supervision of Furman faculty and visiting scholars from Birkbeck, University of London.
 You’ll attend plays at the Royal National Theatre, Shakespeare’s Globe, and other world-class venues, and visit sites like Westminster Abbey and the Houses of Parliament.
 You’ll also have the opportunity to explore any number of historical and cultural sites on your own.